zshi719/2025-Data-24100/lesson_plan/week_4.md

 # Week #4 Lesson Plan

-VERIFY LEARNING OBJECTIVES ARE DEEP ENOUGH

 ## Overview
-- Monday night the next part of the project is due.
+- Wednesday night the next part of the project is due.
 - Wednesday there will be a quiz.
 Quizzes are cumulative and cover the material up to and including the previous week (Week 3).

 ## Resources